 - If you have an STD (sexually transmitted disease) during pregnancy, you may infect your newborn during delivery, and will require treatment immediately postpartum.
 STDs such as Chlamydia, Gonorrhea, Syphllis, and Trichomonas do not require the discontinuation of breastfeeding.
 With Syphllis, follow the same precautions as you would with Herpes.
 With Trichomonas (a common vaginal infection) you will probably be prescribed Flagyl.
 According to Dr. Jack Newman, MD, there is no need to stop breastfeeding during either short or long term treatment while taking this drug.

 - Mothers with epilepsy can nurse.
 At least half of all epileptics are able to completely control their seizures with medication, and most of the rest achieve at least partial control.
 There are two major concerns: that you remain seizure free and able to care for your infant, and that the medications you take to control the seizures don’t adversely your baby.
-The medications needed to control the seizures may cause sedation and poor sucking in your baby, so you may need to offer occasional bottles of formula if he seems to be sedated by the medication..
-You must monitor weight gain carefully, and work closely with your doctor to ensure that you remain seizure free and your baby gains weight adequately.
+The medications needed to control the seizures may cause sedation and poor sucking in your baby, so you may need to offer occasional bottles of formula if he seems to be sedated by the medication.
+You must monitor his weight gain carefully, and work closely with your doctor to ensure that you remain seizure free and your baby gains weight adequately.
 Often mixed feedings are necessary in the early postpartum period, and once his metabolism increases, your can resume complete breastfeeding.
 Often you need to pump to ensure an adequate milk supply.
-In case of seizure activity, consider practical tips such as: nursing in a padded chair, elevate your feet with a small stool, use guardrails or pillows if you nurse in bed, have a playpen on each floor of the house so you can lay the baby down if you feel a seizure coming on, and when you go out with your baby, attach a tag to your stroller explaining that you have epilepsy and listing the name of a friend or relative who can take care of the baby in an emergency situation.
+In case of seizure activity, consider practical tips such as: nursing in a padded chair; elevating your feet with a small stool; using guardrails or pillows if you nurse in bed; or placing a playpen on each floor of the house so you can put him down in a safe place if you feel a seizure coming on.
+When you go out with your baby, attach a name tag with your name , medical condition, and contact information on it.

 - Thyroid levels can change during pregnancy and lactation, even with mothers who never had thyroid irregularities before.
 A low milk supply may be the only symptom of a low thyroid.
 Nearly 2/3 of the cases of low thyroid in women are diagnosed postpartum.